cos301-2019-se/A-Recognition/Database_Manager/README.md

     "message" : "Some description of the error"
 }
 ```

-### User related endpoints
+---

-#### /retrieveEncodings
+### DB Functions related to users

-This endpoint returns all active registered users as a JSON object containing email-facialData pairs
+#### retrieveEncodings
-in the form of two paralel arrays.
+This function returns all active registered users as a JSON object containing email-facialData pairs in the form of two paralel arrays.
 i.e index 0 of the "emails" array corresponds to index 0 of the "fd" (Facial data) array.

 Example: